Jeffyaoliang/Jeffyaoliang.github.io/_pages/study abroad.md

         display: inline-block;
         color: #999;
         padding: 2px;">
-        Visit  <a href = "https://www.trinity.utoronto.ca/">Trinity College in the University of Toronto</a> at 6 Hoskin Avenue, Toronto, Ontario, Canada M5S 1H8, with friends when doing summer research in <a href = "https://www.mcmaster.ca/"> McMaster University</a>, 07/01/2024
+        Visited <a href = "https://www.trinity.utoronto.ca/">Trinity College in the University of Toronto</a> at 6 Hoskin Avenue, Toronto, Ontario, Canada M5S 1H8, with friends when doing summer research in <a href = "https://www.mcmaster.ca/"> McMaster University</a>, 07/01/2024
     </div>
     <p> </p>
 </center>